nfreeman19/Kickstarter_Analysis/README.md

 - What are some limitations of this dataset?

+  We only have several years of data and the currency is different.

 - What are some other possible tables and/or graphs that we could create?

+  Bar Charts and Scatter Plots.